Yuanchu/YOLO3D/README.md

 <img src="https://github.com/Yuanchu/YOLO3D/blob/master/images/architecture.PNG" height="400px">

 ## Training
-These three lines in kitti.py should be modified with respect to your own path:
+You can kick off the training process by executing:
 ```
-def __init__(self, root = '/Users/yuanchu/',set='train',type='velodyne_train'):
+python train.py
 ```
+There are also optional arguments that control batch size, logging, learning rate, momentum, weight decay and epochs.
+To figure out their usage, simply read the prompts in the parser and track their usage in the script.

-You need to also have a train.txt that contains filename for the images that you want in the training set.
+You need to also have a train.txt that contains 6-digit indices for the images that you want in the training set.
 Each line corresponds to one image.
 See the sample file in this repo.

 ## Testing
 In eval.py, there is a block that begins with the following: